groovy-tutorial/groovy-tutorial/book/parts/05_Exceptions/08_Throw.md

 status:	in-progress
 description:	The `throw` keyword is used to intentionally cause an exception ...

+The `throw` statement will cause an exception to be thrown.
+You'll use this inside your own code to either throw an exception type already provided by Java or Groovy or to throw an exception type that you have developed.
+Remembering that exceptions are classes, you can create your own subclass of `Exception` for you own project.
+Let's take a small step back for now and see how we throw an exception.

 Often, `new` is used within a `throw` statement to initialise a new exception instance.
 The example below will `throw` a `new` instance of the `IllegalStateException`.
 As part of creating the new exception instance I pass it a message to help inform the user as to why they're getting an exception:

 ```groovy
 def numerator = 10